isa-group/SLA4OAI-ResearchSpecification/Specification.md

 A. This specification describes the format for defining SLAs over APIs in a neutral technology way.

-B. The **Basic SLA Management Service** [spec](./operationalServices.md) provides a basic not-normative runtime proposal API for SLA measuring and enforcing, as defined in (A).
+B. The **Basic SLA Management Service** [spec](./operationalServices.md) provides a basic non-normative runtime proposal API for SLA measuring and enforcing, as defined in (A).

 C. Reference implementations are provided to show (A) and (B) in a real examples: